esmooov/dotfiles/README.md

 ```
 git clone https://github.com/nate-wilkins/.dotfiles ~/.dotfiles
 chmod +x ~/.dotfiles/install.sh
-sudo bash ~/.dotfiles/install.sh --user nate-wilkins
+sudo bash ~/.dotfiles/install.sh
 ```

-## *Note*
+## *Notes*

 These scripts assume you are `nate-wilkins`.

-It is highly recommended you clone this repository if you're using it with [EvE.Ubuntu] if not it's okay to replace `nate-wilkins` with `<your-ubuntu-user>` (which assumes is your github username.)
+It is highly recommended you clone this repository or call yourself `nate-wilkins`.

+These scripts also assume a GitHub repository and a GitHub username that matches your `$USER`.

 These scripts also contain encrypted files that won't be relevant.
 To bypass these use `install.sh --skip-encrypted`.